rekalogika/rekalogika-docs/docs/mapper/02-object/04-lazy-loading.md

 :::warning

-If the target is `final`, then lazy-loading will not be possible.
-There are also other cases that can prevent a lazy-loading proxy from being created.
+Under PHP < 8.4, if the target is `final`, then lazy-loading is possible.
+There are also cases that can prevent a lazy-loading proxy from being created.
 To see if a proxy is being used, or the reason why it is not, you can see that in the Mapper panel in the Symfony profiler.

+Under PHP 8.4 and later, Mapper uses native PHP lazy objects, which support lazy-loading for `final` classes.

 :::